Want an affordable earthquake warning system? Use animals, scientists say

 "Animals have the potential to be reliable forecasters of earthquakes and could be used alongside other monitoring systems," Grant told the Thomson Reuters Foundation.

-"The system could be used in developing and earthquake-prone countries, it is affordable and feasible to implement as it just requires someone to monitor animal behaviour... there is no need for satellites."
+"The system could be used in developing and earthquake-prone countries, it is affordable and feasible to implement as it just requires someone to monitor animal behavior... there is no need for satellites."

 The study recorded changes in the atmosphere two weeks before the earthquake, changes that originated from the earth's surface when it was subjected to increased stress in the build-up to the quake.